 If you live in the UK and you cycle after dark, you are required by law to use a white front light and a red rear light with a minimum output of 4 candelas (around 50 lumens)

 Modern LED technology means bike lights can go way beyond the required 50 lumens.
 When you buy your lights, make sure they suit the conditions you'll be riding in.
-The Wiggle Lights Comparison Tool allows you to compare the brightness of different options side by side.

 According to Dr Tyrrell, a flashing tail light is significantly more conspicuous than a static tail light at a distance of 200 meters.
 Additional studies concur that a flashing light is more effective in getting you noticed.

 If you need a high-powered, always-on front light to light the way on unlit roads, it's still worth considering an additional flashing light on the other side of your handlebars.
 Angle your high-powered light slightly downwards so you don't dazzle oncoming road users.

 It's worth remembering that darkness exists in the daytime too, particularly in the winter when the sun is low.
 Mist and rain can further hamper visibility.
 A set of flashing lights gives other road users a better chance of noticing you.